Jami3/lustigA3/README.md

 ## Assignment 3 for SYST 24444
 ## Written by: Jamie Lustig
 ## Hosting
-A running version of this application can be found at: https://jami3.github.io/lustigA3/
+A running version of this application can be found at: https://jami3.github.io/lustigA3/ or http://a3.lustig.ca